gnh1201/reasonableframework/README.md

 - [Payment Gateway Integration (KCP)](https://github.com/gnh1201/reasonableframework/blob/master/route/orderpay.pgkcp.php)
 - [Gnuboard CMS Integration (version 4, version 5)](https://github.com/gnh1201/reasonableframework/blob/master/route/api.gnuboard.php)

-## [NEW] CORS security, Firewall, DDoS protection
+## [NEW] Advanced security
 - CORS(ths same origin policy) security is free and open-source for everyone.
-- Firewall, DDoS protection is available only for sponsors.
+- Firewall, DDoS, and more tools are available only for sponsors.
 If you want, visit https://patreon.com/catswords

 ## How to use CLI
 ```